Gilmond/code-labs/docs/ci-vso.md

 When prompted enter a clone URL of `https://github.com/Gilmond/ci-vso.git` - hit 'Import' and VSO will pull the source from Github.

 You can then check the contents of your repo through the web UI.
-You should set you have the following:
+You should have the following:

 ![New repository file](../images/vso-new-repository.png)